alex-whan/reading-notes/code-401/class-03.md

 Non-Relational (NoSQL) databases are based off of documents, key-value pairs, graphs, wide-column stores, or other irregular data.
 The database consists of two or more files in different sites, and may be stored across multiple computers or networks.

 NoSQL databases are a collection of data (can be in the forms previously listed) that do not have a standard schema definition.
 They allow for the storage and manipulation of unstructured, semistructured, or irregularly-structured data.
+Schemas are optional.

 **4. What is Mongoose and why do we need it?**

+Mongoose is an Object Data Modeling (ODM) library designed for use with MongoDB and Node.
+It helps make manipulating data via MongoDB much easier, as it manages the relationships between the data, constructs/validates schema, and translates objects seamlessly between MongoDB and actual code to make them easier to understand.
+Ultimately, Mongoose makes working with MongoDB much simpler and familiar due to its numerous features and utilities for modeling data and data relationships.

 **5. Define three related pieces of data in a possible application.
 An example for a store application might be Product, Category and Department.
 Describe the constraints and rules on each piece of data and how you would relate these pieces to each other.
 For example, each Product has a Category and belongs in a Department.**

+In a personal library application with a persistent database, there could be the following pieces of related data:

+- Books
+- Authors
+- User Collection

+Each Book has an Author.
+Each Book can also be saved by the user in a Collection of their choosing - perhaps organized by genre or category.
+A Book may be saved into multiple collections (one-to-many relationship).
+Authors are not related directly to the Collection a Book is stored in.

 ## Vocabulary Terms